 Before you begin, use a free Disk Space Analyzer software to find up which of your folders on which drive are consuming excessive space.
 If you find any non-system folders occupying disk space, with data, download, etc, files, then delete all such files that are not required, manually.

-Once you get an idea, here is what you need to look at if your C (System) drive or your D (Data drive) keeps filling up by itself automatically for no reason on Windows 10/8/7.
+Once you get an idea, here is what you need to look at if your C (System) drive or your D (Data) drive keeps filling up automatically on Windows 10/8/7.

 Fixes applicable to C System Drive Only